 Wait… you mean that I can’t get a Gordita Supreme in Mexico?

-When you realize that the food in a certain country isn’t what you expected, it can incur some culture shock.
-What was your favorite dish at the Chinese takeaway may not even exist in China; likewise for your curry of choice that is nowhere to be found in India.
+When you realize that the food in a particular country isn’t what you expected, it can incur some culture shock.
+Your favorite dish at the Chinese takeaway may not even exist in China; likewise, for your curry of choice that is nowhere to be found in India.

 Get Used to the Food by Visiting the Grocery Store

-I love going to new grocery stores while traveling, and block out whole hours when I’m checking one out for the first time.
+I love going to new grocery stores while traveling and block out hours when checking one out for the first time.

-Not only is it fun (or at least, I think so) it's also a good way to get used to what’s on offer and get an idea of the ingredients you’re working with without necessarily having anyone watching or pressuring you in to trying something you don't want to.
+Not only is it fun (or at least, I think so) it's also an excellent way to get used to what’s on offer.
+You can get an idea of the ingredients you’re working with without necessarily having anyone watching or pressuring you into trying something you don't want.